bigace/bigace-to-wp/README.md

 9. That's it - now you can enjoy your new wordpress site

 ## Open issues
-* import posts with category mapping
-* tags can be imported from the "catchwords" column in every item table
 * search for "FIXME"
-* add file import
-* add image import
+* add image and file import if possible
 * add content (table) import (as meta data for a post?)
 * add configuration import ?
 * generic entries table

 ## Known limitations/issues
 * draft items will be skipped